United States of America Wushu Kungfu Federation: History

-The USAWKF will host the next World Wushu Championships in Dallas, Texas in 2023.
+After the start of the COVID-19 pandemic, the USAWKF hosted the wushu event at the 2022 World Games in Birmingham, Alabama, the 2023 World Wushu Championships in Fort Worth, Texas, and the 2024 Pan American Wushu Championships in Santa Clara, California.

 The current president of the USAWKF is Anthony Goh, who is also the president of the Pan-American Wushu Federation and an executive vice president of the IWUF.
 The organization's headquarters is located in Baltimore, Maryland.
 The USAWKF was sponsored by Tiger Claw from 1995 to 2011 but is now largely sponsored by KungFuDirect who produce the uniforms for members of the US Wushu Team.

-The United States at the World Wushu Championships

-The US Wushu Team has attended the World Wushu Championships since the first rendition in 1991.

-The International Wushu Federation does not publish all-time medal tables or medal statistics per each national federation.
-The IWUF only publishes individual championships results and thus the table below is a combination of those results.